eleween/HIV-project/README.md

 - The main contribution: "widen the lens": from supply chain to a broader ecosystem that includes complements in the value chain
 - In particular, how accounting for the complements alters the way we interpret industry evolution (aka adoption of new technology, substitution of the old technology by the new)
 - consequently, concentrates on the availability of complements as the main IV.
-In later work it becomes a DV (Kapoor, 2013 - Advances in Strategic Management), somewhat in Kapoor \& Lee (2013) (hospitals)
+In later work it becomes a DV (Kapoor, 2013 - Advances in Strategic Management), somewhat in Kapoor \& Lee (2013) (hospitals).
+The main mechanism is the impact of the complements on value-creating capabilities of the focal product: constraining (Adner and Kapoor, 2010), but also enabling (Adner and Kapoor, 2016).
 - While the IV is generally the availability of complements, DVs vary from technology adoption (Adner and Kapoor, 2016) to firm's profitability (Adner and Kapoor, 2010; Kapoor and Lee, 2013) to firm's strategic choice (Kapoor and Furr, 2015).
-- don't take into account competition by complements and for complements
+- However, don't take into account competition by complements and for complements
-- complements supply exogenous: firms cannot directly affect it (partially due to the constraints imposed by the empirical settings where capabilities for the focal product and complementary product are vastly different); complements are not strategizing (in that they do not react to the product in the focal component).
+- complements supply is exogenous: firms cannot directly affect it (partially due to the constraints imposed by the empirical settings where capabilities for the focal product and complementary product are vastly different); complements are not strategizing (in that they do not react to the product in the focal component).

 *Innovation in complex systems - main points*